-CBD is only one of many beneficial cannabinoids that are associated with the cannabis plant.
+CBD is only one of the many cannabinoids that are associated with the cannabis plant.
 Aside from cannabinoids, other important compounds that can be found are flavonoids and terpenes.
 Flavonoids are what give plants their color and terpenes are associated with a plant’s odor.
-Along with cannabinoids, flavonoids and terpenes provide natural protection for the plant, and offer potential health benefits for humans.
+Along with cannabinoids, flavonoids and terpenes provide natural protection for the plant.
 Research has shown that the efficacy of CBD is increased when combined with other cannabinoids, flavonoids and terpenes.
 This is known as the Entourage Effect.
-The entourage effect is the mechanism when all the components found in cannabis have a greater beneficial, synergistic effect when taken together compared to when each individual component is used on its own.
+The entourage effect is the mechanism when all the components found in cannabis have a greater synergistic effect when taken together compared to when each individual component is used on its own.

 Will CBD get me "high"?

-Although CBD has been shown to have mind altering effects in terms of reducing anxiety and potentially elevating mood, it does not cause the intoxicating effects ("high") associated with THC.
+CBD does not cause the intoxicating effects ("high") associated with THC.
 The reason being THC and CBD act on the Endocannabinoid system (ECS) in completely different ways.
 THC directly binds to CB1 and CB2 receptors and exhibits most of its intoxicating effects by binding directly to CB1 receptors found in the brain.
 CBD has a lower affinity for these receptors and is thought to work more indirectly by modifying the receptor’s binding ability for other cannabinoids and by influencing additional molecular pathways in the ECS.
 Some of these pathways include:

 - Dopamine D2 receptor binding: Crucial in regulating behavior and cognition